 There are a lot of us, we Americans/Europeans who thought with our hearts instead of our wallets.
 It was a time of plenty, but many of us missed out on the American and European dream.
-Others did it right, but had it all snatched away during the great real estate bubble scam that started this century.
+Others did it right, but had it all snatched away during the great real estate bubble scam that started early this century.
 Yes, they sucked it all away from us and left us with small retirements and few possibilities of cashing in on anything from the West.

 But to be rich in a land where others are walking, now that’s luxury.
 That makes all the difference.
 I know because I was the former until I moved to Nepal.
 Now I’m the latter.
-Yes, moving to Nepal was the smartest thing I’d done thus far.
+Yes, moving to Nepal was the smartest thing I’ve done thus far.

 As I was researching what’s available in the ‘retire abroad’ subject and saw this: